-In addition, the parties can negotiate with the JFTC concerning remedies in the course of the commitment procedure, which was newly introduced on 31 December 2018.
+In addition, the parties can negotiate with the JFTC concerning remedies in the course of the commitment procedure.

 5.3 Legal Standard

 The Anti-Monopoly Act does not provide any legal standard with respect to acceptable remedies.
 However, the Merger Guidelines suggest that remedies must be sufficient to eliminate the concerns that the transaction may substantially restrain competition.